October 2, 2020

 For additional information about our office and providers, please visit University Diabetes and Endocrine Specialists.

-About the Author: Claire Dias RD, CDE is a registered dietician and certified diabetes educator who provides services at University Diabetes and Endocrine Specialists.
+About the Author: Claire Dias RD, CDE is a registered dietician and certified diabetes educator who provided services at University Diabetes and Endocrine Specialists but has since retired.